-- Improve ability to articulately communicate cause and effect understanding in a complex environment. - · Further exposure to divergent thinking. - Gain an understanding of the resources necessary to support a design methodology team.
+- Improve ability to articulately communicate cause and effect understanding in a complex environment. - Further exposure to divergent thinking. - Gain an understanding of the resources necessary to support a design methodology team.

-This is the forth of seven sessions using design methodology leading into the Capstone Synthesis Event.
+This is the fifth of eight sessions using design methodology leading into the Capstone Synthesis Event.
 These sessions also support the development of student research papers used to inform the Capstone.
 The comprehensive exam will also incorporate the language and structure of design methodology.
-This session will focus on the tendencies of relevant actors within the region in order to focus student research.
-During this session, each student will provide a 5-7 minute presentation, based upon their research, focused on tendencies of relevant actors that create tensions or offer opportunity.
+This session will focus on the underlying tendencies of relevant actors within the region in order to focus student research.
+During this session, each student will moderate a portion of the seminar (5-7 minutes) with a focus on tendencies of relevant actors that create tensions or offer opportunity.